Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 The 1861 Census shows Emma Lipscombe visiting her elder brother, John Illsley, at his home in Maidenhead, Berkshire.
 However she also appears on the same Census living at No.1 Bedford Cottages, Lambeth, Surrey, with her husband and three young daughters, Mary, Kathrine (Lucy) and Elizabeth.
 On 24th May 1868 Richard Lipscombe marries Mary Ann Middleton at the Independent Chapel, Stamford, Lincolnshire.

 Oddly in 1871 Issac appears as living in the common lodging house of Ann Argent at 182 Osborn Place in Tower Hamlets, London.
 Issac's marital status is listed as being a widower.
-Emma however is running her own boarding house in York Street, maidenhead along with her youngest daughter Elizabeth.
+Emma however is running her own boarding house in York Street, Maidenhead along with her youngest daughter Elizabeth.
 Issac seems to completely vanish from the records after the 1871 Census entry.
 I cannot even locate a death for him.
 Perhaps there was some sort of break down in their relationship.

-After Emma's death on 13th March 1886, Mary Ann Lipscombe went to live with her sister Katherine Lucy Bradford, her husband Samuel and their children in Lewisham, London.
+After Emma's death on 13th March 1886, Mary Ann Lipscombe went to live with her sister Katherine Lucy Bradford, her husband Samuel, and their children in Lewisham, London.

 No comments: